crate/cratedb-guide/docs/performance/sharding.md

 Balancing the number and size of your shards is important for the performance and stability of your CrateDB clusters.
 :::

-### Avoid imbalances

-- Too many shards can degrade search performance and make the cluster unstable.
-  This is referred to as _oversharding_.

-- Very large shards can slow down cluster operations and prolong recovery times after failures.

-Finding the right balance when it comes to sharding will vary on a lot of things.
-While it's generally advisable to slightly over-allocate, we recommend to benchmark your particular setup to find the sweet spot to implement an appropriate sharding strategy.

-Figuring out how many shards to use for your tables requires you to think about the type of data you're processing, the types of queries you're running, and the type of hardware you're using.

 (sharding-under-allocation)=
 ### Avoid under-allocation